Skip to contents

 outer.border

 Logical.
-If TRUE, the function will display an outer border around each slice.
+If TRUE, the function will display an outer border around the heatmap or around each slice if features.kmeans > 1.

 data.legend.name